wptide/wptide/README.md

 make api.up
 ```

-Last run the setup script:
+Open a new shell and run the setup script:

 ```
 make api.setup
 ```

-Run the setup script to initialize WordPress for the first time or if you would
-like a convenient way to update the default values when you change relevant
+_You can run the setup script to initialize WordPress for the first time or if you would like a convenient way to update the default values when you change relevant environment variables._
-environment variables.

-### Build images
+### Build Images

 Install Glide dependencies and build images: